 Marketing Innovation

-Creating a culture that encourages innovation is essential for startups looking to thrive.
-Here are some actionable steps to make it happen:
+Creating a culture of innovation is essential for startups looking to thrive.
+Here are some actionable steps to encourage innovation within your organization:

 Invest in Research and Development